Kesseline/Sentiment_Analysis_CIL/experiments/RNTN/CppImpl/README.md

 This should automatically download eigen, otherwise clone into ./eigen from: https://github.com/eigenteam/eigen-git-mirror

-The program has no command line parser yet (WIP), options are available in main function (sorry).
+The program has no command line parser yet (WIP), options can be change in main function.
 It includes a translator from twitter dataset to PTB, finite difference test and validation.

-The very lacking performance points to a fundamental error somewhere in the implementation, but this part of the project has been dropped due to bad performance with other numpy implementations as well.
+This classifier only achieves up to 75% accuracy and is not used for the ensemble.